virgili23/ch-venue/README.md

 ## Tech Used:

-**Notes**

-I wanted to use PHP to show my skills with developing for a CMS, but an index.html file was required.
+I wanted to use PHP to show my skills with developing for a CMS (and to not have hard-coded events, icons, images), but an index.html file was required.

 **HTML**

 **SASS/CSS**

-**A mix of Vanilla Javascript & JQuery to show range** **Bootstrap and non-Bootstrap solutions to show range**
+**A mix of Vanilla Javascript & JQuery to show range**

+**Bootstrap and non-Bootstrap solutions to show range**

+**Hosted using Netlify**